Minimum wage hike all but dead in big COVID relief bill

 Biden discussed the relief bill Monday in a virtual meeting with nine Senate Democrats, including Joe Manchin of West Virginia, an opponent of the $15 hourly target.
 A White House statement said the group was “united in the goal of quickly passing a significant package that reflects the scope of the challenges our country is facing.”

-Democrats are considering several changes in the House measure, but they seem modest compared to dropping the minimum wage increase.
-One top aide said the bill the Senate initially debates won’t have the minimum wage provision in it, saying the language would have pushed the bill over budget-mandated spending limits, violating Senate rules.

-Senate Democrats may reshape the $350 billion the bill provides for state and local governments.
-They also might extend its fresh round of emergency unemployment benefits, which would be $400 weekly, through September instead of August, as the House approved.
+He and Sen. Jon Tester, D-Mont., also said they want spending to be better “targeted,” which Manchin said meant “helping the people that need help the most.”
+Republicans have said the legislation is too costly and spends money needlessly.

+Sen. Angus King, I-Maine, said he wants the bill’s $350 billion for state and local governments to specify minimum amounts for municipal governments and wants perhaps $50 billion to improve broadband coverage.

-The parliamentarian’s interpretation of Senate rules could force other changes as well.
-These might include dropping or altering provisions in the House bill providing billions of dollars to help some struggling pension plans and to help people who’ve lost jobs afford health insurance.
+The parliamentarian ruled Monday that some House-approved provisions, which would provide billions to help some struggling pension plans and to help people who’ve lost jobs afford health insurance, could stay in the bill, according to Senate Finance Committee Chairman Ron Wyden, D-Ore.

 The House-approved minimum wage language would gradually raise the federal floor to $15 an hour by 2025, more than double the $7.25 in place since 2009.

-After the parliamentarian said that provision would have to be deleted, Sens.
-Bernie Sanders, I-Vt., and Ron Wyden, D-Ore., said they were working on plans to increase taxes on large corporations that don’t meet certain levels for workers’ pay.
-Sanders is chief Senate sponsor of the $15 plan, while Wyden is chair of the tax-writing Senate Finance Committee.
+After the parliamentarian said that provision would have to be deleted, Sanders and Wyden said they were working on plans to increase taxes on large corporations that don’t meet certain levels for workers’ pay.

-But three Senate aides, speaking on condition of anonymity to describe internal discussions, said Monday that party leaders were dropping those proposals.

-It was always questionable whether pressuring companies with tax increases would win enough Democratic support to survive.
-The White House didn’t endorse the tax proposals, which would have affected only a fraction of workers paid the minimum wage.
+But that plan was dropped, Democrats said Monday, with Sanders saying the proposal would have been too easy for employers to evade.
+It was always questionable whether pressuring companies with tax increases would have won enough Democratic support to survive, and the idea would have affected only a fraction of workers paid the minimum wage.

 Democrats must now decide “how we do minimum wage as part of another piece of legislation or on its own,” said Sen. Richard Blumenthal of Connecticut.

-As an alternative, progressives want Senate Democrats to simply overrule the parliamentarian and include the pay raise anyway, or to eliminate Senate filibusters — procedural delays that let a minority party kill legislation that lacks at least 60 votes.

-But those ideas seem to lack enough Democratic support to succeed.
-Senate moderates are wary of erasing procedures that the party has used in the past, and could use again, to protect its priorities when it is in the minority.
+While eliminating filibusters or overruling the parliamentarian has strong support among progressives, the ideas lack appeal to moderates.
+They are wary of erasing procedures that the party has used in the past, and could use again, to protect its priorities when it is in the minority.

 Among those who’ve long supported retaining the filibuster is Biden, who served nearly four decades in the Senate.